 The lipid residue extracts were prepared for compound-specific stable carbon isotope analysis of the fatty acids palmitic (C16:0) and stearic acid (C18:0).
 The lipid residues were esterified and transesterified to methyl esters by an acidified (sulfuric acid, 10 % vol.) methanol (1 ml) treatment at 70 °C for four hours.
 After cooling, 1 ml of n-hexane was added, and the samples were vigorously shaken and centrifuged (3000 rpm, 6 min).
 The upper hexane layer with the methylated fatty acids was collected, and the process was repeated two more times.
 The hexane was removed, and the samples were dissolved in toluene, ready for analysis by Gas Chromatography combustion Isotope Ratio Mass Spectrometry (GC-C-IRMS).

 The GC‐C‐IRMS analyses were conducted using a Trace GC equipped with capillary columns, a DB-5ms (60 m × 0.25 mm × 0.25 μm), and coupled with a Thermo Delta V mass spectrometer.
 Samples were injected through a programmable temperature vaporization (PTV) injector operated in solvent split mode.
 The injection volume was 2 μl, the injection pressure was 70 kPa, and the initial temperature was 40 °C. The splitless time was set to 1.0 minute, the solvent vent temperature was 100 °C, and the vent flow was 100 ml per minute.
 The evaporation pressure was set to 140 kPa, the evaporation temperature was 40 °C, the evaporation rate was 10 °C per second, and the evaporation time was 0.16 minutes.
 The transfer pressure was 210 kPa, the transfer temperature was 300 °C, and the transfer rate was 12 °C per second.
 The cleaning temperature was 320 °C, the cleaning rate was 14.5 °C per second, and the cleaning time was 20 minutes, with a cleaning flow of 100 mL per minute.
 The GC oven was temperature programmed with an initial isothermal of 2 minutes at 120 °C, followed by an increase of the temperature with 20 °C per minute to 200 °C, followed by a temperature ramp of 5 °C per minute to 315 °C, and held at this temperature for 7 minutes.
 The target fatty acid methyl esters were converted to carbon dioxide (CO2) in the IsoLink II reactor system.
 Pulses of reference CO2 gas were injected through a ConFlo IV unit.
-The CO2 pulses were calibrated against a certified fatty acid methyl ester standard of known δ13C, and this was done individually for both C16:0 and C18:0.
-In-house standards of known δ13C were analysed between samples to monitor instrument precision and accuracy.
+The CO2 pulses were calibrated against a certified fatty acid methyl ester standard of known δ13C, and this was done individually for both C16:0and C18:0.
+Values were adjusted after analysis to account for the methylation of the carboxyl group that occurs during acid extraction.
+These adjustments were derived from comparisons with a standard mixture of C16:0 and C18:0 fatty acids of known isotopic composition, processed under identical conditions.
+In-house standards of known δ13C were analyzed between samples to monitor instrument precision and accuracy.
 Carbon isotopic values were expressed in per mil (‰) relative to the Pee Dee Belemnite (PDB) standard.